chintan17282/practical-application-module-5/README.md

     This by no means is an exhaustive list but have tried to common cases that could influence the choice.
 -	Attempt was made to highlight the difference between some of the coupon types to see the trend and influence.

-## Report
+## **Report**
 1. AnalysisReport.docx
    - This documents details the analyis report detailed for each approach mentioned above.
+This document also has all the graphs, analysis summary and conclusions.
+     **(Strongly Suggest to review conclusions a AnalysisReport.docx)**

 ## NoteBook
+_Due to Length of investigation, the analysis was modularised to subsections, to below notebooks_
 1. prompt.ipynb
-   - Original Assignament
+   - Original Assignament   -
 2. TimeWeather.ipynb
    - Analysis of Time and Weather on the rate of acceptance of coupons
 3. Occupation.ipynb